dsecuredcom/dynamic-file-searcher/Readme.md

   be one per line and end with "/")
 - `-concurrency`: Number of concurrent requests (default: 10)
 - `-use-fasthttp`: Use fasthttp instead of net/http (default: false)
-- `-host-depth`: How many sub-subdomains to use for path generation (e.g., 2 = test1-abc &
-  test2 [based on test1-abc.test2.test3.example.com])
+- `-host-depth`: How many sub-subdomains to use for path generation (e.g., 2 = test1-abc & test2 [based on test1-abc.test2.test3.example.com])
-- `-check-protocol`: Perform protocol check (determines if HTTP or HTTPS is supported) (default: false)
 - `-timeout`: Timeout for each request (default: 12s)
 - `-verbose`: Enable verbose output
 - `-force-http`: Force HTTP (instead of HTTPS) requests (default: false)